Wednesday, 12 October 2022 18:24:00 (UTC/GMT)

 If the protocol for this VNC traffic from Qakbot looks the same as the BackConnect traffic from IcedID infections, perhaps we can just call it BackConnect Protocol without specifying "IcedID"

-This is an excellent idea, since it seems as if IcedID, QakBot as well as Bazar have all been using the same BackConnect protocol.
+This is an excellent idea, since IcedID, QakBot as well as Bazar have all been seen using the same BackConnect protocol.

 We will therefore refer to the protocol described in this blog post as just the “BackConnect Protocol” from now on.
-This blog post has also been updated to reflect on this.
+This blog post has also been updated accordingly.

 IcedID BackConnect C2 Packet Structure